fymue/jabge/README.md

 Linux-/Windows-compatible game engine written in C++.

-This engine was written as a practice project with many ideas adopted from the [Hazel engine](https://github.com/TheCherno/Hazel) (all credits go to [TheCherno](https://github.com/TheCherno)).
+This engine wais written as a practice project with many ideas adopted from the [Hazel engine](https://github.com/TheCherno/Hazel) and is currently still under development.

 This repository contains the [core engine](https://github.com/fymue/jabge/tree/main/engine) as well as a [sandbox app](https://github.com/fymue/jabge/tree/main/app/) that uses the engine to power a basic application.
 Most major components of the engine (Logger etc.) are implemented from scratch.
 Other parts like e.g. the Renderer depend on external libraries like `OpenGL`.

 ## Installation

 ### Prerequistes and dependencies

-The core engine is written in C++17 and uses [OpenGL] for all graphics-related operations as well the Boost serialization library for serialization/checkpointing. `gcc` is used for Linux compilation and `mingw32` is used for Windows compilation.

 ### Linux